susanw1/zscript/docs/spec/zscript-description.md

 The receiver can create a block of memory which it can use to store commands.
 This is called the Script space, and should be run, if active,
 	whenever no other commands are available, although other commands should get priority.
 	When an Script space command sequence has been begun, it must be completed before other commands can be executed, unless the commands are able to be run in parallel.
-	This space must be managed by the sender, although to simplify management the `begin execution` Zcode may be used to jump to an address in this block of memory.
+	This space must be managed by the sender, although to simplify management the `begin execution` Zscript may be used to jump to an address in this block of memory.
 	This command must be implemented so as to jump immediately, without executing any later commands, and be treated as an immediate new line, starting at the new address as it would at a new command sequence.